 - MAC CE for BSR included for padding;

 - MAC CE for SL-BSR included for padding.

+Editor’s note: RAN2 to discuss priority of new UE-specific TA Report MAC CE

 NOTE 2: Prioritization among Configured Grant Confirmation MAC CE, Multiple Entry Configured Grant Confirmation MAC CE, and BFR MAC CE is up to UE implementation.

 The MAC entity shall prioritize any MAC CE listed in a higher order than 'data from any Logical Channel, except data from UL-CCCH' over transmission of NR sidelink communication.